How it feels to go through early menopause

-One of our clients was diagnosed with early menopause aged just 41 and here she tells us how she coped.
+One of our clients was diagnosed with early menopause aged just 41 and this World Menopause Day she tells us how she coped.

 Early menopause is something which is reportedly on the rise, but a lot of women tend to write off how they feeling as being down to something else.
 But, they key thing to remember is that it’s not your age it’s your symptoms that signal whether you’re menopausal or not.